-- For properties on full municipal services, the local Zoning By-law may include minimum standards for secondary dwelling units including (but not limited to): dwelling unit area, minimum lot area, parking, and servicing. - (2) For properties that are serviced by private septic system and well, a secondary dwelling unit shall be permitted on lots greater than 0.8 Ha in area.
+(1) For properties on full municipal services, the local Zoning By-law may include minimum standards for secondary dwelling units including (but not limited to): dwelling unit area, minimum lot area, parking, and servicing.

+- (2) For properties that are serviced by private septic system and well, a secondary dwelling unit shall be permitted on lots greater than 0.8 Ha in area.
 The secondary dwelling is required to share the same water and septic/sewer services as the primary dwelling unit.

-For lots less than 0.8 Ha in area, but greater than 0.4 Ha, a secondary dwelling unit may be considered on a case-by-case basis through the submission of a minor variance application.
+Secondary dwelling units on properties that are greater than 2 ha are not required to share the same water and septic systems. - (3) For lots less than 0.8 Ha in area, but greater than 0.4 Ha, a secondary dwelling unit may be considered on a case-by-case basis through the submission of a minor variance application.
 The proponent of the application will be required to demonstrate that the site is suitable for the proposed secondary unit including matters such as (but not limited to): dwelling unit area, minimum lot area, surrounding land uses, parking, and servicing.
 An engineering report prepared by a qualified professional shall be submitted with the minor variance application that demonstrates that the additional effluent output can be satisfactorily managed and that there is a potable source of water (quantity and quality) for the secondary unit.
-Municipalities may require a site plan prior to approval of a secondary dwelling unit.

-- (3) A secondary dwelling unit may not be severed from the lot with the primary dwelling. - (4) Mobile homes and Recreational Vehicles will not be considered as a secondary dwelling. - (5) A secondary dwelling shall not be permitted on 'at capacity lakes' or 'lakes near capacity'. - (6) A secondary dwelling may be permitted on waterfront properties by minor variance provided a study is submitted demonstrating no negative impacts on the water body, the availability of potable drinking water (quantity and quality), and that addresses septic effluent.
-Municipalities may require a site plan prior to approval of a secondary dwelling unit.
+Municipalities may require a site plan prior to approval of a secondary dwelling unit. - (4) A secondary dwelling unit may not be severed from the lot with the primary dwelling. - (5) Mobile homes and Recreational Vehicles will not be considered as a secondary dwelling. - (6) A secondary dwelling shall not be permitted on 'at capacity lakes' or 'lakes near capacity'. - (7) A secondary dwelling may be permitted on waterfront properties by minor variance provided a study is submitted demonstrating no negative impacts on the water body, the availability of potable drinking water (quantity and quality), and that addresses septic effluent.
+Municipalities may require a site plan prior to approval of a secondary dwelling unit. - (8) On lands designated Agriculture, a secondary dwelling may be permitted by the local municipality through the requirements of the local zoning by-law.
+The secondary dwelling is to be located in close proximity to the primary dwelling.
+The secondary dwelling location should not sterilize agriculturally productive land or create conflict for adjacent farms.